nuvla/documentation/docs/nuvla/workflows/workflow-update.md

 ## Application Deployment

 The current deployment strategy is using a push mechanism.
-This means Nuvla issues remote commands on the NuvlaBox, using the appropriate container orchestration tools.
+This means Nuvla issues remote commands on the NuvlaEdge, using the appropriate container orchestration tools.

 ![nuvlabox-app-deployment.png](/assets/img/nuvlabox-app-deployment.png)
 {: style="width: 50%;" class="center-image" :}

 **1. Launch action**

 Using Nuvla, the user selects an application to launch.
-The launch modal walks the user through several steps to ensure all required parameters are provided, as well as the target(s) NuvlaBox(es).
+The launch modal walks the user through several steps to ensure all required parameters are provided, as well as the target(s) NuvlaEdge(es).

 **2. Job scheduling**